antopolskiy/antopolskiy.github.io/content/post/gpt3_1.md

 GPT-3 is not free, but OpenAI gives you credits on sign-up to explore the potential applications, and it is enough for a few small-scale projects.
 In general, these kinds of engines will become cheaper as time goes on.

 #### A note on different engines
 There are [several versions of the GPT-3 models](https://beta.openai.com/docs/models/gpt-3) (sometimes referred to as "engines").
-The differences is based on the size of the network and training data.
-Smaller networks lead to faster and cheaper completion times, but the completions will be dumber.
-We will be using the Davinci engine, which is most capable, because we need to squeeze the most smarts from the pre-trained network.
+The differences are based on the size of the network and training data.
+Smaller networks work faster and consume fewer resources and are therefore cheaper.
+But the completions are dumber.
+We will be using the most capable engine Davinci, because we need to squeeze all the smarts we can from the network.

 ## How I think about text completion

 So what can we do with GPT-3?
-Well, it is a text completion engine, so we can complete text.
-But kinds of problems does it help us to solve?
+Well, we give GPT-3 some initial text, called ***prompt***, and GPT-3 completes it.
+What kinds of problems does it help us to solve?

 Turns out, a lot of problems can be reframed as text completion problems.
 This is where creativity and imagination will be of use.
 OpenAI gives many [examples](https://beta.openai.com/examples), such as Keyword extraction, Text summarization, and more.

-To put it very simply, we give GPT-3 some initial text, called ***prompt***, and GPT-3 completes it.
 The process of reframing the problem you want to solve into a text completion problem is called ***prompt engineering***[^pe].

-[^pe]: Incidentally, prompt engineering is relevant not only for text completion engines such as GPT-3, but also for image generation networks, such as DALLE and Midjourney.
-It has gotten to the point and many people consider prompt engineering as its own way of programming, and predicting that in the near future we will have a whole profession of "prompt engineers".
+[^pe]: Incidentally, prompt engineering is relevant not only for text completion such as GPT-3 but also for image generation networks, such as DALLE and Midjourney.
+It has gotten to the point and many people consider prompt engineering as its own way of programming, and predict that shortly we will have a whole profession of "prompt engineers".

 But how to come up with good prompts?
-Prompt engineering has hundreds of posts written about it, and soon there will be dedicated books.
-However, as we just want to get started, I offer you a way to think about prompts which has helped me on many occasions.
+By now, prompt engineering has hundreds of posts written about it, and soon there will be dedicated books.
+However, as we just want to get started, I offer you a way to think about prompts that have helped me on many occasions.
 I call it **"it's gotta be somewhere on the internet"**.

 Whenever you create a prompt, think about whether the result (your prompt + completion) could be the content of a page somewhere on the internet.
-This idea comes from the fact that the training dataset for GPT-3 included a lot of web pages content.
+This idea comes from the fact that the training dataset for GPT-3 included a lot of web page content.

-Internet is a weird place, and there is life beyond the first couple of pages of Google Search results.
-Internet is full of [old university pages](https://homepages.inf.ed.ac.uk/rbf/HIPR2/gsmooth.htm), [dumps of mailing lists](https://stat.ethz.ch/pipermail/r-sig-finance/2012q1/009645.html), [articles containing tables with data](https://ijpds.org/article/view/1680), and other interesting things.
-In the next post I will show how I use table format to create an efficient zero-shot classifier.
+The Internet is a weird place, and there is life beyond the first couple of pages of Google Search results.
+The Internet is full of [old university pages](https://homepages.inf.ed.ac.uk/rbf/HIPR2/gsmooth.htm), [dumps of mailing lists](https://stat.ethz.ch/pipermail/r-sig-finance/2012q1/009645.html), [articles containing tables with data](https://ijpds.org/article/view/1680), and other interesting things.
+In the next post, I will show how I use table format to create an efficient ***zero-shot*** classifier.
 Wait, what's zero-shot?

 ## Zero-shot, few-shot and fine-tuning

 There are a few terms you need to know if you're going to use GPT-3 for classification.

-***Zero-shot*** simply means that you use GPT-3 for completion without giving it specific examples of what you want to do.
+***Zero-shot*** simply means that you use GPT-3 for completion without giving specific examples of what you want to do.
 In essence, you rely on what the network has already learned during its training.
-An example of zero-shot classification ({{<gpt-comp>}}GPT completion is highlighted{{</gpt-comp>}}):
+An example of using zero-shot classification to infer the genre of a Steam game from description[^ds] ({{<gpt-comp>}}GPT completion is highlighted{{</gpt-comp>}}):

+[^ds]: In this series of posts I will be using the dataset of [Steam games descriptions and tags](https://www.kaggle.com/datasets/trolukovich/steam-games-complete-dataset?resource=download).
+A subset of the most popular tags will be used as genres.
+Of course, the whole point of this approach is to label *unlabelled* data, however, for demonstration and validation of the approach, it is important to have labelled data.

 {{<gpt>}}
 <p>Game description:</p>